We've following modifications at our Sprinter:

 Since the rear axle is a rigid axle only bigger wheels gives you more clearance.

 Chosen dimension: 235/85R16 on steel rims (ET 54) which seems to be the maximum height for which you "might" get the car electronics adapted and especially TÜV.
 Overall it provides a lift of 47mm compare to the standard sized 235/65R16.
+But having an axle transmission ration of 4.182 with those tires induces also some drawbacks (see right side).

 As tires I've went with BFGoodrich AT KO2*.
 I had them already on my other car and was happy with them.
 They are built for all types of terrain I'm heading for.